dtschust/dotfiles/apps.md

 * remap caps lock to escape, in preferences
 * https://github.com/so-fancy/diff-so-fancy/blob/master/readme.md
 * Sync VS Code settings using my github account
+* Whatever adblocker settings I have these days: Right now it's ublock origin in chrome, 1blocker in safari, Vinegar and Tweaks for Twitter as well (with the hovercard option turned off)

 # Settings to copy from old machine
 * Copy mouse sensitivity settings from preferences